 Pick your own pumpkins and hayrides.
 Hot apple cider and amish-made donuts.
 Full scale bakery offers fresh baked pies seven days a week.
 They also sell Amish furniture and a line of natural, wheat-free, gluten-free and allergen-free products.
 The first Wednesday of each month is Customer Appreciation Day, with 10% off.
 About the farm: It was started in the mid-1850s when their family settled on the land and began planting apple trees.
 The address is 2573 Brandt School Rd., Wexford, PA.
 It is 15 miles north of Pittsburgh.

 Triple B Farms - Monongahela, PA

 Just 21 miles south of downtown Pittsburgh, there’s a pick-your-own farm offering the ability to pick fruit from May through October.
-Starting the year with strawberries and raspberries, they offer apple and pumpkin picking on weekends in September and October.
+Starting the year with strawberries and raspberries, they offer annual corn maze with apple and pumpkin picking on weekends in September and October.
 They have the standard farm fare of course, with hayrides, farm animals and a playground for kids.
 But they offer so much more such as Spookley, the Square Pumpkin Weekend (first weekend in October)!
 Take a walk through Storybook Pumpkinland, with 250 pumpkin-headed characters from nursery rhymes and children’s, too.
 We’re sure they have more fun planned for the rest of October where it will be action-packed!

 Sisson’s Pumpkin Patch - Girard, PA